 - Elkhorn Hot Springs in Polaris, Mont., www.elkhornhotsprings.com

 - Jackson Hot Springs in Jackson, Mont., jacksonhotspringslodge.com

 As you travel through Wyoming, don’t miss the opportunity to swim in the “world’s largest mineral hot springs,“ or so locals say, located in Thermopolis, Wyoming.
 Greek for “hot city,” Thermopolis derives its name from the hot water that comes from Big Spring.
 The turquoise and green, mineral-laden spring issues forth 3.6 million gallons of water every day.

 The water from this spring contains at least 27 different minerals, making it, some say, very healthy to drink.
 Hot Springs State Park, at the edge of town, is home to three pools, each offering different services.
 Don’t miss the 104°F therapeutic pool at the free State Bath House. wyoparks.wyo.gov/index.php/places-to-go/hot-springs

 Hobo Hot Springs, Saratoga, Wyoming

 Take a dip in Hobo Hot Springs in Saratoga.
 There, the Saratoga Hot Pool is free and open to the public 24 hours a day.
-The Saratoga Resort and Spa has a 70-foot outdoor pool and also five teepee-covered pools.
+Otherwise, head to the Saratoga Hot Springs Resort, which has a 70-foot outdoor pool and also five teepee-covered pools.
 There’s also the Snowy Mountain Pub & Biergarten on site, so you can soak and then enjoy a local beer and food on site.